grafana/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 **Standard options** in the panel editor pane let you change how field data is displayed in your visualizations.
 Options that you apply don't change the data, they just change how Grafana _displays_ the data.

-When you set a standard option, the change is applied to all fields, meaning all series or columns.
+When you set a standard option, the change is applied to all fields or series.
 For example, if you set the **Unit** option to **Percentage**, all fields with numeric values are displayed as percentages.

 For more granular control over the display of fields, refer to [Configure overrides][].